Ground Beef Tricks

 Nutrition labels have made shopping easier for a wide range of products.
 I can see how much sodium is hiding in canned vegetables, how much sugar is in my cereal and how much fiber is in my bread.

-Unfortunately it can still be a challenge to find out how much protein, fat or sodium is in the meat I buy.
+Unfortunately, it can still be challenging to find out how much protein, fat or sodium is in the meat I buy.
 It's all because of a regulatory loophole.

 The USDA ruled in 1993 that single-ingredient raw meat and poultry products, such as raw beef roasts, ground beef, raw chicken, raw turkey or ground poultry could be labeled on a VOLUNTARY basis.

 The nutrition information didn't have to be on the product label, it just should be close to the counter where the items are displayed.

 When the regulations are voluntary, you can bet few companies will participate.
 A decade and a half after the regulations were first put in place, it's still difficult to get clear nutritional information about the various cuts of meat.

 In 2001, a division within the USDA called the Food Safety Inspection Service (FSIS) said that "the Agency did not find significant participation in its voluntary nutrition labeling program, which covers the major cuts of single-ingredient, raw products."
 They went on to propose that the USDA "require nutrition labeling of the major cuts of single-ingredient, raw meat and poultry products."
 As of August 2009, we're still waiting for a final ruling on that proposal.

 In the meantime, Americans continue to take in more fat and saturated fat from red meat products than any other food.

 The companies that sell ground beef are allowed to mislead consumers another way, by using language that on any other meat product would be illegal.
 They use the word "LEAN" any way they want.